-- 1. The examination board will determine the examination results and issue the certificate as referred to in Article 6.3 if the student has satisfied the requirements of the examination programme insofar as the examination board has not determined that the examination also includes research to be conducted by the student / inquiry to be performed by the board itself.
+- The Examination Board will determine the examination results and issue the certificate as referred to in Article 6.3 if the student has satisfied the requirements of the examination programme insofar as the Examination Board has not determined that the examination also includes research to be conducted by the student / inquiry to be performed by the board itself.
 The certificate will not be issued until after the Executive Board has declared that the procedural requirements for the issue have been met. - 2.
-The date of the examination is set as the day on which the examination board determines that the student has successfully completed the examination. - 3.
-For the attainment of the examination and the issue of the certificate, the student must also have been enrolled in the study programme during the period that the examinations and practical exercises were taken. - 4.
-A person who successfully completed the examination and is entitled to a certificate may request the examination board to not yet proceed to issue the certificate.
+The date of the examination is set as the day on which the Examination Board determines that the student has successfully completed the examination. - 3.
+For the attainment of the examination and the issue of the certificate, the student must also have been enrolled in the study programme during the period that the assessments and practical exercises were taken. - 4.
+A person who successfully completed the examination and is entitled to a certificate may request the Examination Board to not yet proceed to issue the certificate.
 This request for postponement must be submitted within two weeks after the student has been informed of the outcome of the examination.
-With this request, the student will indicate when they wishes to receive the certificate.
+With this request, the student will indicate when they wish to receive the certificate.